 Yes.
 As soon as possible, but no more than 5 days after unprotected sex, a woman can take POPs as ECPs (see Pill Formulations and Dosing for Emergency Contraception).
 Depending on the type of POP, she will have to take 40 to 50 pills.
 This is many pills, but it is safe because there is very little hormone in each pill.

 Generally, no. Some women using POPs report these complaints.
 The great majority of POP users do not report any such changes, however, and some report that both mood and sex drive improve.
 It is difficult to tell whether such changes are due to the POPs or to other reasons.
 Providers can help a client with these problems (see Mood changes or changes in sex drive).
 There is no evidence that POPs affect women’s sexual behavior.

 The great majority of cysts are not true cysts but actually fluid-filled structures in the ovary (follicles) that continue to grow beyond the usual size in a normal menstrual cycle.
-They may cause some mild abdominal pain, but they only require treatment if they grow abnormally large, twist, or burst.
+They may cause some mild abdominal pain, but they require treatment only if they grow abnormally large, twist, or burst.
 These follicles usually go away without treatment (see Severe pain in lower abdomen).

 No. On the contrary, POPs reduce the risk of ectopic pregnancy.
 Ectopic pregnancies are rare among POP users.
 The rate of ectopic pregnancy among women using POPs is 48 per 10,000 women per year.
 The rate of ectopic pregnancy among women in the United States using no contraceptive method is 65 per 10,000 women per year.